canarybuilds/zulip/templates/zerver/help/saml-authentication.md

 1. Make sure your Keycloak server is up and running.

-1. In Keycloak, register a new Client for your Zulip organization:
+1. In Keycloak, register a new Client for your Feniks Chat organization:
     * **Client-ID**: `https://zulipchat.com`
     * **Client Protocol**: `saml`
     * **Client SAML Endpoint**: *(empty)*